Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Distributed Multi-Agent Policy Gradient Algorithms

-\end{theorem} Theorem \ref{thm: main TD} concludes the regret is sublinear w.r.t. the learning period $T.$ It implies the global policy $\pi_{\theta(t)}$ will converge to a global optimal policy $\pi^{*}$ for a large $T.$ Moreover, the regret bound only depends on the local dimension of states and actions, i.e., $S_{\max}$ and $A_{\max}$, which means our algorithm is scalable and could be applied to large-scale networks.
-Note the term $c_0$ is a positive constant, which is away from zero given our initial policy is uniform among all actions and $\pi_{\theta(t)}$ approaches to $\pi^{*}$ with $\pi_{*}(a^*|s) = 1, \forall s.$
+\end{theorem} Theorem \ref{thm: main TD} concludes Algorithm \ref{alg: TD PG} will return a stationary policy for a large $T.$ Moreover, the bound only depends on the local dimension of states and actions, i.e., $S_{\max}$ and $A_{\max}$, which means our algorithm is scalable and could be applied to large-scale networks.

-Since TD-RDAC uses a data-driven algorithm for estimating the policy gradient, we can further establish the sample complexity, which is the number of data samples needed to obtain a near optimal policy.
-Algorithm \ref{alg: TD PG} guarantees the policy $\pi_{\theta(t)}$ converges to the optimal policy $\pi^*$ with the sample complexity of $O(1/\epsilon^{12})$ by including data samples from the inner loops.
-Note this result is different with the related work in \cite{ZhaYanLiu_18,QuWieLi_22,ZhaQuXu_22}, which either establish the local convergence of the gradient $\nabla V^{\pi_\theta(t)}(\rho)$ or the convergence to a neighborhood of the global optimality.